-During our audit, we noted that the net asset beginning balance did not agree to the ending balance reported in the 2017 audited financial statements.
+During our 2018 audit, we had noted that the net asset beginning balance did not agree to the ending balance reported in the 2017 audited financial statements.
 Additionally, the Organization was not able to directly identify the transactions that caused the variance.
-Due to this, the net asset beginning balance required an adjustments in the amount of \$24,765 and recorded as miscellaneous revenue.
+Due to this, the net asset beginning balance required an adjustment in the amount of \$24,765 and recorded as miscellaneous revenue.